kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 Have no fear, as capstan builds the environment with DNS enabled it will output the $IP address of the L7 LoadBalancer that performs host path management to the right Spinnaker subsystem.

-You will then need to update terraform with
+You will then need to update terraform attributes in `variables.tf`
-1. Y with the full domain name for spinnaker user experience like spinnaker.$DOMAIN
+1. `ux_fqdn` with the full domain name for spinnaker user experience like spinnaker.$DOMAIN, do not add protocal (AKA http or https)
-2. x with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN
+2. `api_fqdn` with the full domain name for Spinnaker API  like spinnaker-api.$DOMAIN, do not add protocal (AKA http or https)

 On your DNS provider you will create two `A` records with the $IP emitted as part of the CAPSTAN build process.
 Yes, the same $IP for both the UX and API.

+Leave `gcp_dns_zonename` as is.

 #### Oh, but I do not have a DNS name